Peripheral Neuropathy Pain Therapy

 2. More than 100 types of peripheral neuropathy have been identified, each with its own symptoms and prognosis.

-3. Peripheral neuropathy may be either inherited or acquired through disease processes or trauma.
-Often however, a specific cause cannot be identified.
+3. Peripheral neuropathy may be inherited or acquired through disease processes or trauma.
+In some cases, a specific cause cannot be identified.

-4. 60% to 70% of people with diabetes have mild to severe forms of nervous system damage that can affect sensory, motor, and autonomic nerves.
+4. Many people with diabetes experience mild to severe nervous system damage affecting sensory, motor, or autonomic nerves.

-5. Peripheral nerves have the ability to regenerate axons, as long as the nerve cell itself has not died. *Source: National Institutes of Health.
+5. Peripheral nerves may have some ability to regenerate axons as long as the nerve cell itself has not died.
+Source: National Institutes of Health.